 .
 ISMAYA LIVE is the most powerful and reputable live event organisation in Indonesia (if not even in the entire region), We The Fest is just one of many events that they organise throughout the year.
 Their events have set a whole new standard for event organisers all around, you may have heard of some of them: Djakarta Warehouse Project, Ultra Beach Bali and Sunny Side Up Tropical Fest.

 .
-We The Fest is now on its fourth edition and was originally a two day shindig but in 2017 expanded to a third day to give fans more music, more food, more fashion and more art.
+We The Fest was originally a two day shindig but in 2017 expanded to a third day to give fans more music, more food, more fashion and more art.

 .
 We The Fest is incredibly reputable in Indonesia, so much so that even the President Joko Widodo made it down to the festival sporting none other than a We The Fest t-shirt in 2017!